Barca0412/Barca0412/README.md

 ![decription](https://img.shields.io/badge/Language-SAS-white)

-I am Guohao Qi (齐国皓, www.guohaoqi.cn).
-I am a Master studnet in the School of Computing at the National University of Singapore (NUS) from 2025 to 2027.
+I am Guohao Qi (齐国皓, www.guohaoqi.cn), a Master studnet in the School of Computing at the National University of Singapore (NUS) from 2025 to 2027.
 I hold a Bachelor's degree in Economic Statistics from Hunan University (China), which I completed in 2025.
 I'm interested in both Fintech (Cryptocurrency & LLM+Finance) and Empirical Asset Pricing (Behavioral Finance & Financial machine learning) in academia📋.
 My interests also extend to Quantitative Investment in industry📈.
 These days, I am engaged in the field of Large Language Model applications🤖.

 However, I'm only a beginner in the field of Quantitative Finance, there's still a long way to go.